ppy/osu-wiki/news/2022-09-07-new-featured-artists-nitro-fun-rezonate.md

 Ultra-talented producers **Nitro Fun** and **Rezonate** offer two distinct takes on EDM.

-**Nitro Fun** emphasizes literal *fun* through high-tempo and high-energy with a style that especially appeals to video game audiences, as seen through feature spots in *Sonic the Hedgehog*, *Forza Horizon*, and *Just Shapes and Beats.* **Rezonate**, however, leans towards the side of pure *relaxation*, producing longer songs at lower tempos that evoke a sense of grandiose exploration.
+**Nitro Fun** emphasizes literal *fun* through high tempo and high energy with a style that especially appeals to video game audiences, as seen through feature spots in *Sonic the Hedgehog*, *Forza Horizon*, and *Just Shapes and Beats*. **Rezonate**, however, leans towards the side of pure *relaxation*, producing longer songs at lower tempos that evoke a sense of grandiose exploration.

 A combined **6** tracks from both of these artists are ready for mapping!
 Take your pick from [**Nitro Fun**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/299) or [**Rezonate**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/300).

 Need some mapping inspiration?
-Take a peek at this duo-feature video showcasing [Nitro Fun - Cheat Codes VIP](https://osu.ppy.sh/beatmapsets/711420) and [Rezonate - The Phoenix](https://osu.ppy.sh/beatmapsets/711926), or play through some maps for yourself.
+Take a peek at this duo feature video showcasing [Nitro Fun - Cheat Codes VIP](https://osu.ppy.sh/beatmapsets/711420) and [Rezonate - The Phoenix](https://osu.ppy.sh/beatmapsets/711926), or play through some maps for yourself.

 Check everything out: